-The Penn Mutual Life Insurance Company is thrilled to announce that the Penn Mutual Center for Veterans Affairs has reached two major milestones in their efforts to provide educational support and career opportunities to military veterans and their spouses.
+The Penn Mutual Life Insurance Company (Penn Mutual) is thrilled to announce that The American College Penn Mutual Center for Veterans Affairs has reached two major milestones in their efforts to provide educational support and career opportunities to military veterans and their spouses.

 The American College Penn Mutual Center for Veterans Affairs reached a major milestone, surpassing the $2 million mark in total scholarships awarded to military veterans, active duty, and their spouses.